eclipse-esmf/esmf-semantic-aspect-meta-model/documentation/decisions/0001-formalism-for-aspect-models.md

 * It best fulfills the goals described above.
 * We are able to build the models according to our requirements.
-* Structure and features of models can be iteratively adjusted
+* Structure and features of models can be iteratively adjusted.
-* Full control of stack and tooling
+* Full control of stack and tooling.